f4goh/CWRTTY_beacon/README.md

-# CW RTTY Beacon with LoRa ttgo module
+# CW RTTY Beacon with LoRa ttgo TBEAM module

 A LoRa module is a small radio chip that can be used to send wireless messages.
 Normally, it uses a special modulation called LoRa, but thanks to a library like RadioLib, you can make it use other radio modulations, like CW (Morse code) or RTTY (45 bauds, shift 170 Hz).
 ![board](images/splash.jpg)